Mikhail-Mks/Virtual-reality-games-analysis/README.md

 ## Objectives
 - Aim is to analyse trends and patterns in VR gaming industry
-- Key questions to answer through the analysis
+- Key questions to answer through the data analysis

 ## Data Collection
 - Sources of VR game data